Just another middle-class housewife’s story?

-The book, set in a middle-class environment in Lucknow, traces the story of Renu, a middle-age woman caught in a loveless marriage and the mundane routines of a domesticated life.
+The book, set in a middle-class environment in Lucknow, traces the story of Renu, a middle-age woman caught in a loveless marriage and the mundane routines of domesticated life.
 Married to Dev for a decade-and-a-half, Renu craves love, romance and an emotional connection with her husband, who seems inept at understanding her needs, let alone fulfilling them.
-Even when he makes love to her, he is mechanical in his approach – as if tending to a mere biological instinct.
+Even when he makes love to her, he is mechanical in his approach – as if tending to mere biological instinct.
 This stirs an unbridled restlessness in Renu, making her explore her sexuality and vent her desires in ways considered taboo in her conventional, middle-class world.

 Related reading: Oh My God!
 A take on sexuality in mythology

 But no, she has a secret!

 And here enters her alter ego Maya, a writer best known for her erotic novels, all of which are bestsellers.
 While people love to indulge in her books clandestinely, they are equally outspoken about their disdain for her outrageousness.